Do you wish to grow a stunning butterfly garden to watch all summer long?

 As one writer elegantly said, butterflies are fussy about what they eat.
 Who can blame them?
 If I looked that pretty, I would be fussy too.
 Baby butterflies (caterpillars) feed on the leaves of specific plants, and the milkweed flower ranks really high on that food list.
 With over a hundred species of milkweed, the Asclepias family provides you with a wide variety of options to choose from.
 Most gardeners however prefer the common milkweed (Asclepias syriaca), as its leaves are notably larger and thicker than others.

 Goldenrods (Solidago spp)

-Butterflies are attracted to bright, splashy colours and the vivid yellow of the goldenrod flower is no exception.
-Goldenrods are a veritable nectar source, making them huge favourites of the butterfly family.
+Butterflies are attracted to bright, splashy colors and the vivid yellow of the goldenrod flower is no exception.
+Goldenrods are a veritable nectar source, making them huge favorites of the butterfly family.
 The plant is also brimming with pollen and this makes it very easy for butterflies to greatly contribute to the pollination process.
 Basically, with the goldenrod flower, it’s a win-win situation for everyone involved.